MicrosoftLearning/mslearn-fabric/Instructions/Labs/10-ingest-notebooks.md

 1. From the top menu in the lakehouse, select **Open notebook > New notebook**, which will open once created.

-    > :bulb: **Tip:** You have access to the Lakehouse explorer from within this notebook, and can refresh to see progress as you complete this exercise.
+    >  **Tip:** You have access to the Lakehouse explorer from within this notebook, and can refresh to see progress as you complete this exercise.

 1. In the default cell, notice that the code is set to **PySpark (Python)**.

 1. Insert the following code into the code cell, which will:
-    1. Declare parameters for connection string
+    - Declare parameters for connection string
-    1. Build the connection string
+    - Build the connection string
-    1. Read data into a DataFrame
+    - Read data into a DataFrame

     ```Python
     # Azure Blob Storage access info